andrtell/tiny-solutions/ssh_agent_on_login.md

-# SSH Agent start on login
+# Start SSH Agent on login

 Add this to your `~/.bash_profile`